ReikuzoSennin/CTF-Writeups/RAWSEC2024/DFIR.md

 # Mobile

 We were given a long pdf of a forensice examination report for Lenovo P70.
 The task was to find the password for the phone.
-I was stumped at first, however with the hint given it became much more clear.
+I was stumped at first, however with the hint given it became much more clearer.
 The hint gave us a video of a hacker getting the password of someone's phone that contains bitcoin.